murtaza1415/Scraping/merriam_webster/README.md

 https://www.merriam-webster.com/

-In this example project that I made only for demonstration, I scraped Merriam Webster's English Dictionary (https://www.merriam-webster.com/).
+In this example project that I made only for demonstration, I scraped [Merriam Webster's English Dictionary](https://www.merriam-webster.com/).
 The extracted data includes the following information:

 1) English Words
 2) Their Definitions